Carreau/phd-dissertation/parts/part1.rst

 relative deformation along an axis, orthogonal to the axis of deformation.

-Volume conservation during compression or elongation requires a Poisson ratio of `0.5`.
+Volume conservation during compression or elongation requires a Poisson's ratio of `0.5`.
 Such values have been found in bulk measurements of actin networks at actin concentrations of 21.5 µM in G-actin :cite:`Gardel2003`.
-Materials with a Poisson ratio of `0.5` are said to be incompressible.
-A Poisson ratio lower than `0.5` corresponds to materials expanding less than incompressible materials, and some cells and tissues are known to have a Poisson ratio lower than 0.5 :cite:`Mahaffy2004`.
+Materials with a Poisson's ratio of `0.5` are said to be incompressible.
+A Poisson's ratio lower than `0.5` corresponds to materials expanding less than incompressible materials, and some cells and tissues are known to have a Poisson's ratio lower than 0.5 :cite:`Mahaffy2004`.
 Another critical value is 0, where the materials only expand or contract in the direction of the main stress.

-Materials with a Poisson ratio superior to 0.5 would show a bigger deformation in the orthogonal direction than incompressible materials, leading to a global volume increase, if compressed.
+Materials with a Poisson's ratio superior to 0.5 would show a bigger deformation in the orthogonal direction than incompressible materials, leading to a global volume increase, if compressed.